Headless Commerce: A Complete Guide to the Future of Online Selling

 However, because these technologies are so robust, your customization options are limited, the loading times become very slow, and since any change you make in one is reflected in the other, you can break your eCommerce website easily.

+On the other hand, headless is lightweight, offers excellent customization options, and takes decupled commerce (a middle solution) a step further.
 The backend doesn’t limit the frontend design, and the relationship between them allows for a one-to-many structure in contrast to the traditional one-to-one model.
 All the customization requires actual technical knowledge, i.e., you will need a dedicated web development team.

 We focus on freedom when designing Crystallize: